-012 Gr ind wo promment [1]: Teacher: reat use of the journal.
-I see that you cluded a search tool (Yippy) and key ords ("Murder", "Suicide", Expedition"). hat other search tools and key words will but use to find additional sources?
+012 { Comment [1]: Teacher: Great use of the journal.
+I see that you included a search tool (Yippy) and key words ("Murder", "Suicide", Expedition").
+What other search tools and key words will you use to find additional sources?
 Main Ideas/Key Points: Notes: (don't forget to include your source title or link!)
 Date: 2/14/12 Exit Question: Explain three things you learned about internet searching yesterday (2/13/12) that you didn't already know.
 Limiting your sources: You can use a minus sign on a search to limit your sources.
-Ex: Mullet -hair() Th omment [2]: Teacher: nese are great notes about searching minders, and they are in your own What collects your sources: Spiders collect all of the links that show up after you put something in the search box. wo ords, so you are more likely to remember em.
+Ex: Mullet -hair() { Comment [2]: Teacher: These are great notes about searching reminders, and they are in your own What collects your sources: Spiders collect all of the links that show up after you put something in the search box. ] [ words, so you are more likely to remember them.
 Specifying your search: You can put quotation marks around the search, so the search has what you want.
 Ex: "Gold Mine" instead of searching online for gold, and mines, it searches for gold mines.
-Adds: Google's adds are all based on what you entered in the search box. ] What source did you use other than google, why?
-How did you know the infowas reliable?
+Adds: Google's adds are all based on what you entered in the search box.
+What source did you use other than google, why?
+How did you know the info. was reliable?
 I used "Yippy" because I liked how you could control the (nformation) it gave you, for example I typed in "Meriwether Lewis death" and they had suggestions in the "cloud" that said "Murder" "Suicide" "Expedition" and more.
 I could also control what kinds of websites that I wanted to use, for example I could make it so I could only receive the information from government websites, or from organizations, or simply from anyone.
 I knew the information was reliable because I could control where I got it from.
-Ex; goy_org_mil etc. etc. Dir ex be Re rel po mment [3]: Teacher: d you know about Yippy before?
-Nice planation of how it works and why it can better than a regular search engine. member that part of evaluating the iability of a source is to think about the tential bias that might be present.
-Do u think that.goy, org, or.mil sites might What did you like and not like about using the digital journal for taking notes?
+Ex; goy_org_mil etc. etc. Comment [3]: Teacher: Did you know about Yippy before?
+Nice explanation of how it works and why it can be better than a regular search engine.
+Remember that part of evaluating the reliability of a source is to think about the potential bias that might be present.
+Do you think that .goy, .org, or. mil sites might What did you like and not like about using the digital journal for taking notes?
 What are two advantages to using two-row column notes?
 What do you think about being able to share this process with your teachers?
 Was it helpful?
 I liked to be able to just scroll up and see my notes, and have it organized.
 Plus you can highlight the important notes, and put down links that you can just click on and view.
 Instead of having to hand write them all and take the time to type it in the address box correctly.
 Two advantages to using two-row column notes, is that you can just scroll up and down, and find the notes you were looking for according to the keywords. and you can type faster than you can write normally.
-Sharing and commenting with your teachers is helpful sometimes, but not when it's just commenting, it isn't helpful, because it takes time to write back and forth and when you are typing things like questions from the teachers, like: Do you like? ha vu mink that .gov, .org, or .mii sites might we a bias?
-Would this make them ireliable if they did?
+Sharing and commenting with your teachers is helpful sometimes, but not when it's just commenting, it isn't helpful, because it takes time to write back and forth and when you are typing things like questions from the teachers, like: Do you like? unreliable if they did?